airflow2010/GOODMUSIC/README.md

 - `/rate` — shows unrated videos (`date_rated` is null) to rate.
 - `/play` — lets you filter (genre, min ratings, favorites, unrated inclusion, rejected exclusion) and play/rate.
-- `/admin` — hidden (has to be entered manually), shows some statistics
+- `/admin` — shows some statistics and allows importing videos

 ### 2a) Run the Flask UI locally